nightblooda/covid19/ita-covid19/README.md

 # ItaCovid19

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.0.
+This is simple project which track down the data releated to covid-19.
+In this project Angular version 10.0.0 is used.

+# Screenshots
+[Here] is some screenshots of application(https://github.com/nightblooda/covid19/edit/master/ita-covid19/screenshots);

 ## Development server